 Japan & Korea

 Further west, the U.S. had no pretensions of taking over Japan the way it gradually had Hawaii.
 As mentioned above, the U.S. fleet of four warships under Matthew Perry sailed into Edo Harbor (Tokyo) in 1853 more in search of trade than territory.
-They also hoped to build coaling stations for the steamships Japanese called the “giant, dragons puffing smoke.”
+They also hoped for access to ports-of-call and to build coaling stations for the steamships Japanese called the “giant, dragons puffing smoke.”
 Given the language barrier, there wasn’t much dialog at first other than the unspoken gunboat message.
-Perry just presented a letter (in English) from President Millard Fillmore demanding that Japan open its ports for trade and returned in 1854 with more ships.
-Japanese were divided amongst themselves during the Bakumatsu era of transition and factionalism between traditional shogunate rulers and ishin shishi that wanted to expand through more Western-style imperialism.
-The island had been mostly closed off to the outside world for centuries, other than a small island port at Dejima opened to Dutch trade.
+Perry presented a letter (in English) from President Millard Fillmore requesting that Japan open its ports for trade and returned in 1854 with more ships.
+But the respectful tone of Fillmore’s letter contrasted with the intimidating white flag of surrender Perry handed them to raise in 1854, with the seeming implication of war if they didn’t comply with America’s trade and port access requests.

 Perry’s arrival ignited anti-foreign sentiment that complicated things further.
 Leaders didn’t want a repeat of wars with Western powers that plagued 19th-century China (more below), so they complied and representatives of Tokugawa’s Shogunate reluctantly signed the Convention of Kanagawa, or U.S.-Japan Treaty of Peace and Amity, the terms of which historians in the respective countries dispute to this day.
 The upshot was that, through the implied threat of blunt force, the U.S. gained trade access at Shimoda and Hakodate and built a new consulate (embassy), but didn’t establish any of its own ports, and never attacked or tried to colonize.
 Japan also opened diplomatic relations with Britain and Russia.
 The Japanese Meiji (Restoration) Government that seized power in 1868 embraced Western science and technology they’d learned from the Dutch and favored more international trade.
+They argued that modernizing would prevent Japan from being partitioned by Europeans like eastern China.

 American policy toward Korea’s isolationist Joseon Dynasty (1392-1897) followed a similar pattern to nearby Japan insofar as the U.S. wanted to initiate trade without conquering any area.
 However, things got more violent there in 1866 when Korea destroyed an American merchant steamer for coming too close without permission.
 The U.S. didn’t respond immediately, but sent a small fleet of warships in 1871 that Koreans fired on from a shore battery.
 In the Shinmiyangyo ten days later, U.S. forces invaded Ganghwa Island (near present-day Seoul), capturing several forts and killing 243 Koreans.
 The two nations weren’t on speaking terms for another decade as Joseons reaffirmed their isolationism.
 Eventually, Japan forced Korea to open its ports to trade, after which the U.S. signed the 1882 Treaty of Peace, Amity, Commerce, and Navigation that lasted until Japan conquered Korea in 1910.